Education

 In-Person Classes

 Direct instructor feedback and peer motivation are the biggest strengths.
 Higher cost and time commitment, but the structure prevents dropout.
+The immediacy of resolving questions on the spot is also highly valuable.
 (Books on learning methods can also be helpful)

 Online Courses

 Flexible in time and place with moderate cost.
 Rewind and speed controls enable efficient study.
 However, without in-person accountability, self-management similar to self-study is required.
+The ability to rewatch recorded lectures as many times as needed is the greatest advantage.
 (Books on skill development offer concrete strategies)

 How to Choose